 Introduction to Programming Using Java

 Introduction to Programming Using Java is a free introductory computer programming textbook that uses Java as the language of instruction.
 It is suitable for use in an introductory programming course and for people who are trying to learn programming on their own.
 There are no prerequisites beyond a general familiarity with the ideas of computers and programs.
-There is enough material for a full year of college-level programming.
+There is more than enough material for a full year of college-level programming.
 Chapters 1 through 7 can be used as a textbook in a one-semester college-level course or in a year-long high school course.
 The remaining chapters can be covered in a second course.

 The home web site for this book, where you can always find the latest version, is http://math.hws.edu/javanotes/.
 The page at that address contains links for downloading a copy of the web site and for downloading PDF versions of the book.
-The web site -- and the web site download -- includes source code for the sample programs that are discussed in the text, answers to end-of-chapter quizzes and a discussion and solution for each end-of-chapter exercises.
+The web site—and the web site download—includes source code for the sample programs that are discussed in the text, answers to end-of-chapter quizzes and a discussion and solution for each end-of-chapter exercise.
 Readers are encouraged to download the source code for the examples and to read and run the programs as they read the book.
 Readers are also strongly encouraged to read the exercise solutions if they want to get the most out of this book.